-So, the first Brillouin zone is the Wigner Seitz cell about a lattice point, so that part is clear.
-Except that the further qualification we are adding is that, it is a lattice point in reciprocal space okay.
-So now this is a concept we learnt yesterday independently, yesterday in the last two classes, rather in the last two classes we have learned this concept independently reciprocal space.

-We understood how real space relates to reciprocal space and such, so reciprocal space we independently defined and we understood, so reciprocal space consists of reciprocal lattice point's right.
-So, we can fill reciprocal space with reciprocal lattice points.
-For a given reciprocal lattice point you can find the Wigner Seitz cell as a second activity so this independently you know how to get to reciprocal space.
+So, the first brillouin zone is the Wigner Seitz cell about a lattice point.
+So, that part is clear.
+Except that the further qualification we are adding is that it is a lattice point in reciprocal space.
+So, now this is a concept we learnt yesterday independently yesterday in the the last two classes rather in the last two classes, we have learnt this concept independently reciprocal space.
+We understood how real space ah relates to reciprocal space and such.
+So, reciprocal space we independently defined and we have understood.
+So, reciprocal space consists of reciprocal lattice points.
+So, we can fill reciprocal space with reciprocal lattice points, for a given reciprocal lattice point you can find the wigner seitz cell as a second activity.
+So, this independently you know how to get to reciprocal space, you know that in real space if we have a 1 a 2 and a 3, you know how you can go from a 1 a 2 a 3 in real space to b 1 b 2 and b 3 in reciprocal space.

-You know that in real space, if you have a1, a2 and a3 you know how you can go from a1, a2, a3 in real space to b1, b2 and b3 in reciprocal space.
-So, given a material in real space which is what your real life is about, a material in real space, you know its crystal structure therefore you know the lattice it is based on.
-So, for that lattice you know how to independently create the reciprocal lattice of it.

-Because we know the relationship between a1, a2, a3 and b1, b2, b3, we already did that for simple cubic, FCC and BCC.
-Same procedure you follow regardless of the lattice and you come up with the reciprocal lattice.
-So, given a real lattice you know how to get where reciprocal lattice.
-So therefore, you know this step and regardless of the lattice you know how to construct a Wigner Seitz cell okay.
+So, given a material in real space, which is what your real life is about a material in real space you know its crystal structure.
+Therefore, you know the lattice it is ah based on.
+So, for that lattice you know how to independently create the reciprocal lattice of it, because we know the relationship between a 1 a 2 a 3 and b 1 b 2 b 3 we already did that for simple cubic FCC and BCC same procedure.
+You follow regardless of the lattice and you come up with the reciprocal lattice.
+So, given a real lattice you know how to get to a reciprocal lattice.
+So, therefore, you know the this step and regardless of the lattice you know how to construct a Wigner Seitz cell.